This page describes how to deploy a Flink session cluster natively on Kubernetes.

 All the Flink created resources, including

-When the service is deleted, all other resource will be deleted automatically.
+When the deployment is deleted, all other resources will be deleted automatically.

 By default, the JobManager and TaskManager only store logs under